Ockley to Warnham walk

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - Go straight across the lane, following the public footpath sign next to the right-hand gatepost, past a large oak tree, your direction 200°.
-In 40 metres cross over a stile to the right of a metal fieldgate.
+In 40 metres go through a metal kissing gate to the right of a metal fieldgate.
 On your right-hand side you can soon see the village of Ockley.
 Walk along the left-hand edge of the field, gradually descending as your way curves to the left.
-In 100 metres go over a stile to the left of a metal fieldgate.
+In 90 metres go over a stile to the left of a metal fieldgate in a field boundary.
 Continue downhill, on a grassy way.
-In 200 metres cross a path junction by a four-way sign and ignore a stile to the left.
-In a further 100 metres enter the wood by a metal fieldgate (or if locked, cross the stile to the right of this fieldgate).

-- In 190 metres at a T-junction with a new tree plantation to your left [!] and a beech tree 10 metres to the left (with ‘Anthony Annette Adam’ carved on it nearly 2 metres up) bear right with the path, your direction 255°, entering Birches Wood.
-After 45 metres by a cypress tree take the left-hand fork and in a further 45 metres by a small signpost with two yellow arrows on it [!] take a clear path left, steeply downhill, due south.
-80 metres down the hill, with a three-armed footpath sign on your right, cross a wood and metal bridge with metal railings going over the stream.
-Over the bridge, follow the path left for 10 metres and then around to the right up the hill, heading southwards.
-In 150 metres, exit the wood by crossing over a stile and walk along a grassy bank and then a field with a hedgerow on the right-hand side, your direction 190°.
+- In 190 metres at a T-junction with a tree plantation to your left [!] your quaint directional marker used to be a beech tree 10 metres to the left (with ‘Anthony Annette Adam’ carved on it nearly 2 metres up) but alas, this tree has fallen down (October 2020) and it is now on its side.
+But at this T-junction turn right with the path, your direction 255°, entering Birches Wood.
+After 45 metres by a cypress tree take the left-hand fork which bears to the right and in a further 45 metres by a footpath post with a yellow arrow to front and rear [!] turn left, steeply downhill , due south.
+80 metres down the hill, with a two-armed footpath sign on your right, cross a wood and metal bridge with metal railings going over a stream.
+Once over the bridge, follow the path left for 10 metres and then around to the right up the hill, heading southwards, through woodland.
+In 150 metres, exit the wood by crossing over a stile (or pass to its left) and walk along a grassy bank and then a field with a hedgerow on the right-hand side, your direction 190°.
 In 200 metres you come to a metal fieldgate.
 Go through it and onto a car-wide farm track.

 - Eversheds Farmhouse (marked on the OS map) is straight ahead of you.
 Turn right on the farm track with the farm buildings to your right-hand side.
 Then simply follow the track through its bends: in 90 metres the track goes sharply around to the left; 140 metres further on, sharply around to the right.
-In a further 350 metres you come down to the bottom of a slight incline, sharply around to the right, over a concrete bridge (with wooden and makeshift metal railings on its left-hand side and metal railings on its right) and continue uphill, your direction 305°.
+In a further 350 metres you come down to the bottom of a slight incline, sharply around to the right, over a concrete bridge with railings and continue uphill, your direction 305°.

 - In 100 metres, you go through a metal gate with a tall handle on the edge of Oakwood Mill Farm.
 Cross a lawn, with the farmhouse directly ahead of you, and in 25 metres turn right down a gravel path, your direction 265° initially.
-In 40 metres go over the river on a concrete bridge and through a pair of metal fieldgates (usually propped open), ignoring any ‘keep out’ sign on the gates.
+In 40 metres go over the river on a concrete bridge and keep ahead.

-- Stay on the track and in 20 metres take the left-hand fork.
-Follow the earth track as it curves around to the left, in the same general direction as the river down on your left-hand side.
+- In 20 metres turn left through a metal fieldgate onto an earth track which you follow as it curves around to the left, in the same general direction as the river down on your left-hand side.
 In 70 metres follow the track sharply around to the right and up the hill, your direction 290° initially.
 In a further 100 metres there is a metal fieldgate directly ahead at the top of the hill.
 Follow the track around to the left , your direction 220° initially.
 Follow the line of the fence on your right-hand side, with the river down below on your left-hand side.

 - In 300 metres, the next turning can be easily missed. [!]
 Where the path comes down to a dip you turn sharp right onto a path going up the hill with a fence to your right-hand side, your direction 300° initially.
 In 60 metres you come up into a field.
 Walk alongside the barbed-wire fence on the right-hand edge of this field, your direction due west initially.
 In 200 metres cross over the stile into the wood and follow the woodland track, in the same general direction as before.
 In 50 metres you come to a footpath post and fork left, your direction due west.
 30 metres further on, there is another footpath post, where you ignore the fork slightly to the left to continue straight on (slightly to the right), your direction still due west.

 - To detour to the Punchbowl pub in Oakwood Hill, take the fork slightly to the left (ahead), your direction 230°.
 Follow this path as it swings to the left, then descends a dip to go up the other side, now along the edge of the wood.
-475 metres along this path you come out onto a road, opposite a road sign for ‘Oakwood Hill’.
+Ignore all ways off and some 475 metres along this path through a number of bends you come out onto a road, opposite a road sign for ‘Oakwood Hill’.
 Turn right, uphill, in 425 metres coming to the Punchbowl pub on your right-hand side.
 After lunch, turn right and in 80 metres at a road junction (where to keep ahead would take you to Rosehill Cottage in 1 km) you bear left with the road (Honeywood Lane), in 1 km coming out at point [5A] in the main directions, where you rejoin the main route by turning left down the tarmac lane signposted to Monks Farm and Honeybush Farm.

 - But continuing with the main route: in 400 metres the path leads you down through the trees to the Parish Church of St. John the Baptist in Okewood.
 Go through the wooden gate into the churchyard and walk around to the front entrance of the church which is usually open and well worth a visit.
 Coming out of the church go down the path with stepping stones directly opposite the entrance to the church, your direction 260°.
 In 25 metres go through the gate and descend steps to go over a wooden bridge.
 In 40 metres at a T-junction, bear left, due west.
 In 30 metres cross over a wooden bridge, ignoring the similar bridge to the right.
 Continue ahead, bearing 270°, gently uphill.